SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

 - Each room needs it own html boiler plate with JQuery
 - Only one `index.html` page is required to route the rest of the pages
+- The JQuery can be removed from this file as it is only needed in each chat room.

 ```
   <ul class="list-group col">